-selected rogue interventions (an ongoing project)
+selected rogue interventions (an ongoing, public project)

 Working as a Color Designer/Trend Specialist for a fashion brand (as my day job), the color palette was a serious affair.
 I analyzed how/why people were wearing types of clothing/styles or particular colors at any given moment.
 I was an informed “spinner” of interesting tales on trending colors for merchandisers, sales accounts, and the sales associates found in the retail stores.
 Using the Pantone Color System (the standardized color matching method, used commercially and internationally) aided me in the job of giving my colleagues a sense of why I was recommending one color over another during a particular season.

-The drive to make art always involved irony/complexity, humor, absurdity and visual delight for me.
-This manner of working has shifted during a time of worldwide hardship and unrelenting change.
-The subdued sentiment found in these unsanctioned interventions has become a newer direction.
-Each of the interventions created, comments on international concerns and personal codes by using color, image and pattern as “symbol” (a la Pantone).
-Since 2019 while using this Pantone structure/format, each idea is established with explanatory text under the image.
+The subdued sentiment found in these unsanctioned interventions which are intended in part to be public works, has become a newer direction.
+Each of the interventions created, comments on international or existential concerns and personal codes by using color, image and pattern as “symbol” (a la Pantone).
+Since 2019 while using this Pantone format, each idea is established with explanatory text under the image.
 Each piece mimics but subverts the Pantone Color System with a distinct personal or topical issue.
 The different works shift from the emotional to the political…to the realm of the art idea.
 The “whole” becomes a collection of thoughts in the style of a diary.

-The different narratives create a record of my experiences and viewpoints.
-Below is a sampling of approximately 135 interventions produced since 2019.
+Below is a sampling of approximately 180 interventions produced and installed in public places since 2019.

 Click any image below to learn more about individual interventions pictured.